The focus of WR

 If the worker rejects the post-injury job you have offered, he/she must let you know that the offered job is not suitable, and provide reasons for this position, i.e., because the objects to be lifted are too heavy, the tasks are painful, etc. You must consider the reasons given and, through dialogue with the worker, consider further accommodations where appropriate.
 If the WPPs cannot reach an agreement, both WPPs need to notify the WSIB as soon as possible, and provide the WSIB with all of the information that is relevant to the dispute, i.e., job descriptions, physical demands analyses, and/or functional abilities information.

 The WSIB Return to Work Specialist (RTWS) will meet with the WPPs at the worksite as soon as possible following the date of injury.
-The WSIB will also ensure the injured worker is receiving appropriate medical care through Regional Evaluation Centres and Specialty Clinics, and provide dispute resolution services when it is notified of a dispute.
+The WSIB will also ensure the injured worker is receiving appropriate medical care through specialty clinics and occupational health assessment programs (OHAP), and provide dispute resolution services when it is notified of a dispute.

 If the WSIB determines that the job you have offered the worker is not suitable, the worker will receive full LOE benefits while he/she continues to cooperate with the employer and the WSIB in the WR process.